arielus05/SRZGTimeCalculator/README.md

-# SRZGTimeCalculator
-## Sonic Riders: Zero Gravity Calculator
+# Sonic Riders: Zero Gravity Calculator
 made by arielus05

 ## the purpose:
 - to make it a bit easier to add up all your track times for story mode and
-    - present the information in an easy and readable way
+- to present the information in an easy and readable way

 ## instructions:
 1. extract SRZGTimeCalc.zip